Involutive (simple) latin solutions of the Yang-Baxter equation and related (left) quasigroups: Left quasigroups

 We can define the binary relation $\sim_\sigma$ on a left quasigroup $X$ given by

 for all $x,y\in X$.
-The relation $\sim_{\sigma}$ is not a congruence in general, A left quasigroup $X$ is called \emph{irretractable} if $\sim_{\sigma}=0_X$ (sometimes in the literature the left quasigroups with the same property are called faithful).
-A congruence $\alpha$ is contained in the relation $\sim_{\sigma}$ if and only if $\dis_\alpha$ is the trivial group.
+The relation $\sim_{\sigma}$ is not a congruence in general, A left quasigroup $X$ is called \emph{irretractable} if $\sim_{\sigma}=\sim_{0_X}$ (sometimes in the literature the left quasigroups with the same property are called faithful).

 Indecomposable left quasigroups can always be described in terms of left cosets.

 \begin{prop} Let $X$ be an indecomposable left quasigroup, $x$ an element of $X$ and $H:=\mathcal{G}(X)_x$ the stabilizer of $x$.
 Then, $X$ is isomorphic to the left quasigroup on the left cosets $\mathcal{G}(X)/H$ given by $gH\cdotp hH:=\sigma_{g(x)}hH$ for all $g,h\in \mathcal{G}(X)$. \end{prop}